 Please telephone 01824 702255 between 08:30 and 18:00 Monday to Friday, or call in at reception.
 Certain appointments are also available over a secure internet link.
 Ask a receptionist to help you sign up.

 We aim to give you an appointment with an appropriate health professional.
-You will be able to book one week in advance to see a doctor of your choice and up to three to four weeks in advance to see a Practice Nurse.
+You will be able to book two weeks in advance to see a doctor, where possible with a GP of your choice however due to resources this may not always be possible.
+We can offer appointments up to four weeks in advance to see a Practice Nurse.

 Urgent cases are always seen same day by the emergency on-call doctor.

 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.

 There has been a recent change in which the Practice Nurse Travel appointments are dealt with.
 If you are thinking of going on holiday, then you can download a "Travel Form" from our website.
 You can also come along to surgery and collect one, or we can E-Mail you a copy.
 Please complete the form and hand to surgery in good time to prepare, 6-8 weeks.
 You will then leave your paperwork with us and we will contact you approximately a week later to book you in, or to advise you on whether you need vaccinating or not.
 There will be a number of vaccines we cannot offer you at the practice, but don't worry, we will point you in the right direction of where and who to contact.

 Please remember, that although last minute holiday's are great, we don't have last minute appointments, especially for vaccines.
 So please plan your appointments accordingly.